Thinking Outside of the Hole

 Stephen Hawking is widely known across the globe and recognized as one of the most brilliant minds of our time.
 He is ranked among the greats of astrophysics next to Einstein and Newton, and he has been formally recognized for his great accomplishments.
 These accomplishments though, are only as credible as we assume them to be.
-As of now, it is impossible to explore and examine black holes close enough to prove Hawking and his theories to be correct or not.
+As of now, it is impossible to explore and examine black holes closely enough to prove Hawking and his theories to be correct or incorrect.
 Therefore, because his theories lie within the confines of physics, his word is taken as fact because he is so highly regarded.
-At the end of the day, Hawking is merely a human, and humans will always make mistakes.
+At the end of the day, Hawking is merely a human, and humans are not always correct.

 It is no lie that Hawking is absolutely brilliant and deserves the utmost respect for his incredible dedication to the study of astrophysics and cosmology.
 He has been awarded with several medals including the Presidential Medal of Freedom, the Albert Einstein metal, the Albert Einstein award and so many more.
 Even with all these, well deserved, awards, it is very likely that Hawking was not correct in all of his theories on the basis that he is human.
 Hawking himself has shown signs of doubt about his own theories.